saulamsal/InspiringDots/README.md

 # Project Plan

 Get the coordinates of the empty spaces in the maze (after styling).
 Once the dots are being dropped it'll check to see if the dot is being dropped on a coordinate of the empty circles.
 If it is being dropped in a spot where there is an empty circle it'll fill the empty spot.
 If it's being dropped at a coordinate that isn't specified, it'll go back to it's original starting position.

+Update 1: Issue with using solely the drag & drop API is that I wouldn't be able to properly specify a "drop zone".
+Thus I'll be creating a custom drop effect.

 ## HTML5 & CSS3